jnovak96/Godot-Shaders/README.md

 # Godot-Shaders
-Assortment of shaders in Godot Shading Language (similar to GLSL)
+Assortment of shaders written in Godot Shading Language (similar to GLSL), many are a work in progress.